 Includes items that must be installed.
-Your New Vehicle Limited Warranty (see your Dealer for a copy) may be voided if you tow without them.
+Your New Vehicle Limited Warranty[†] (see your Lincoln Retailer for a copy) may be voided if you tow without them.

-For trailers over 2000 pounds -Class II Towing Package (18C).
-Check with your Dealer for additional requirements, restrictions and limited warranty details.
+For trailers over 2000 pounds - Class II Tow Package (18C).

+[†]See your Lincoln Retailer for limited-warranty details.